oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

-A model-driven management system must include a component that is responsible for keeping the *representations* and the *external implementations* syncchronized.
+A model-driven management system must include a component that is responsible for keeping the *representations* and the *external implementations* synchronized.
 In the context of this specification, we will refer to this component as the **orchestrator**.
 An orchestrator may perform this synchronization task based on workflows, policies, or other mechanisms that are defined using statements expressed in the